zaregossiieu92/mindmapping/README.md

 That's it!
 It's that simple to activate your [Mindvalley membership discount](https://mindcourses.discount/)!

-### What To Do If The Mindvalley Coupon Doesn’t Work?
+### What To Do If the Mindvalley Coupon Doesn't Work?

-If your Mindvalley coupon code isn’t applying at checkout, try these quick fixes:
+If your Mindvalley coupon doesn't work, verify the coupon's validity, eligibility, and entry before contacting support.

-* Check the expiration date: Many promo codes are valid only for a limited period.
+* Check the expiration date: Expired coupons no longer apply at checkout.
-* Review the terms and conditions: Some coupons apply only to specific programs, memberships, or first-time purchases.
+* Review the terms: Some coupons apply only to specific memberships, programs, or first-time purchases.
-* Ensure the code is entered correctly: Double-check for typos, extra spaces, or incorrect capitalization.
+* Enter the code correctly: Remove extra spaces and check the spelling and capitalization.
-* Verify minimum purchase requirements: Certain discounts require a minimum order value or subscription plan.
+* Verify purchase requirements: Some discounts require a minimum purchase or an eligible subscription plan.
-* Try a different browser or clear your cache: Technical issues can sometimes prevent coupon codes from being recognized.
+* Refresh your browser: Clear your cache or try a different browser if the code isn't recognized.
-* Contact Mindvalley Support: If the code is valid but still doesn’t work, reach out to the Mindvalley customer support team for assistance.
+* [Contact Mindvalley Support](https://www.mindvalley.com/contact): Request assistance if the coupon is valid but still doesn't apply.

-If no coupon is currently available, you can also check for ongoing promotions, seasonal sales, or membership discounts directly on the Mindvalley website.

 ## How Much Does Mindvalley Cost in 2026?

 Mindvalley offers straightforward [pricing](https://mindcourses.discount/pricing/) with two core membership options and a business plan for teams.